 There are places that don’t look like they belong to this world.
 Salse di Nirano is one of them.
-Located in the Apennine hills just south of Modena, in the heart of the Emilia-Romagna countryside, this natural reserve hosts one of the largest mud volcano fields in Europe — a quietly surreal landscape that you reach by walking through ordinary meadows, past farmhouses and vineyard rows, until the ground suddenly opens up into something ancient and alien.
+It’s a natural reserve in the Apennine hills just south of Modena, in the Emilia-Romagna countryside.
+It hosts one of the largest mud volcano fields in Europe.
+You walk through normal meadows, past farmhouses and vineyards, and then the ground suddenly opens up into something ancient and strange.

-I went there on a grey morning, camera in hand, with no particular plan other than to see what the light — or the lack of it — would give me.
+I went there on a grey morning with my camera and no real plan.
+I just wanted to see what the light would give me.

 What Are the Salse di Nirano?

-The salse — the word means “mud springs” in the local dialect — are small volcanic vents that continuously emit cold mud, water, and natural gas from deep underground.
-They’re not hot like traditional volcanoes; the mud that bubbles up is cold, grey, and dense, pushed to the surface by pressurized methane rising through geological faults.
-Over time, the mud builds up into small cones and craters, some just a few centimeters high, others reaching over a meter.
-The surrounding terrain dries and cracks between eruptions, creating a landscape of fractured grey plates that looks more like the surface of Mars than northern Italy.
+The salse (the word means “mud springs” in the local dialect) are small volcanic vents that constantly release cold mud, water, and natural gas from underground.
+They are not hot like regular volcanoes.
+The mud is cold, grey, and thick, pushed up to the surface by pressurized methane coming through geological faults.
+Over time, the mud builds small cones and craters, some just a few centimeters high, others over a meter tall.
+The ground between them dries out and cracks, creating a landscape of grey broken plates that looks more like Mars than northern Italy.

-The reserve has been protected since 1982 and covers roughly 200 hectares.
-It’s a short drive from Modena but feels completely removed from it — quiet, strange, and oddly meditative.
+The reserve has been protected since 1982 and covers around 200 hectares.
+It’s a short drive from Modena but feels completely different from it.
+Quiet, strange, and somehow peaceful.

 The Gear: Nikon D7500 and the Nikkor 16-80mm

-I shot everything that morning with my Nikon D7500 paired with the Nikkor AF-S DX 16-80mm f/2.8-4E ED VR — a lens I keep coming back to for this kind of work.
-It’s not the most glamorous combination on paper, but it’s deeply practical: the 16mm end gives you enough width to work close to the ground and capture the scale of a landscape, while the 80mm end lets you isolate details without having to move.
-On a DX sensor, that translates to a rough equivalent of 24-120mm full-frame — a range that covers almost every situation you’d encounter on a walk like this.
+I shot everything that morning with my Nikon D7500 and the Nikkor AF-S DX 16-80mm f/2.8-4E ED VR.
+It’s not the most exciting setup on paper, but it’s very practical.
+The 16mm end gives you enough width to get close to the ground and show the scale of the landscape.
+The 80mm end lets you isolate details without moving too much.
+On a DX sensor, that’s roughly equivalent to 24-120mm on a full-frame camera, which covers almost every situation on a walk like this.

-The VR (Vibration Reduction) is genuinely useful when you’re crouching awkwardly at ground level trying to hold a composition.
-And the f/2.8 maximum aperture at the wide end — opening up to f/4 at 80mm — gives you enough flexibility to work with the flat, overcast light of a grey Apennine morning without pushing the ISO too hard.
+The VR (Vibration Reduction) is really useful when you’re crouching at ground level trying to hold a shot.
+And the f/2.8 maximum aperture at the wide end gives you enough flexibility to work with flat, overcast light without pushing the ISO too high.

 Three Frames

 I didn’t come back with hundreds of shots.
-I came back with a handful that felt honest.
+Just a few that felt right.
 Here are three of them.

 Why Go

-Salse di Nirano is one of those places that rewards patience and a certain tolerance for the unglamorous.
-It’s not spectacular in the way that the Dolomites are spectacular.
-There’s no dramatic peak, no postcard moment waiting for you.
-What it offers instead is strangeness — a slow, geological strangeness that takes a few minutes to sink in.
-Once it does, you start seeing compositions everywhere: in the cracks, in the cones, in the contrast between the alien mud field and the completely normal Emilian countryside surrounding it on all sides.
+Salse di Nirano is one of those places that rewards patience.
+It’s not spectacular like the Dolomites.
+There’s no dramatic peak or obvious postcard moment.
+What it offers is strangeness, a slow geological strangeness that takes a few minutes to understand.
+Once it does, you start seeing interesting compositions everywhere: in the cracks, in the cones, in the contrast between the mud field and the normal Emilian countryside around it.

-Bring boots you don’t mind ruining.
-Go on a grey day if you can — the flat light suits the landscape.
+Bring boots you don’t mind getting dirty.
+Go on a grey day if you can.
+The flat light suits the place.
 And get close to the ground.

 Leave a comment